chuc92man/docker-stacks/datacube-notebook/README.md

 ## Testing/Development set-up

-For deployment purposes it's necessary to create a *config.yaml* file specific to the Kubernetes cluster where [JupyterHub](https://jupyter.org/hub) is being deployed.
+It's necessary to create a *config.yaml* file specific to the Kubernetes cluster where [JupyterHub](https://jupyter.org/hub) is being deployed.
 For help doing so, please visit the [documentation reference](https://zero-to-jupyterhub.readthedocs.io/en/latest/reference.html#helm-chart-configuration-reference).\
-You can use the [config.yaml.example](examples/config.yaml.example) file as a quick reference for testing purposes.
+The [config.yaml.example](examples/config.yaml.example) file can be used as a quick-reference guide.

-Once done, you might want to start the JupyterHub deployment with:
+Once a *config.yaml* file is put together, the deployment of JupyterHub can be started with:

 ```
 RELEASE=jhub